Civ13/civ13-wiki/wiki/Guide_to_Metallurgy.md

 ### [Iron](Full_Crafting_List#iron)
 <img src="assets/images/sheet_iron.png">
 * Smelt raw iron ore in the bloomery to obtain **sponge iron**.
-* Work sponge iron at an anvil into usable iron ingots.
+* Work sponge iron at any anvil into usable iron ingots.
 * To cast iron tools or weapons with molds, **put iron ingots in a jug or a pot and melt them in a kiln**.

 ### [Steel](Full_Crafting_List#steel)